 The control module is attached to the enclosure using a damping mount designed for reducing vibration when using a GoPro-style camera on a small quadcopter UAV.
 These cost under \$20 from Amazon and consist of two carbon-fiber boards separated by four rubber elastomers.
 The lower board is screwed to the enclosure, and the control module is attached to the upper board with a single layer of 3M 300LSE double-sided adhesive foam tape.
 To further reduce vibration, 4 oz of additional mass was added to the control module using sixteen 0.25 oz stick-on steel wheel weights.
 The wires were constrained to minimize the transmission of vibration or torque to the control module.
-In conjunction with the previously described software filter this has proven adequate to eliminate spurious indications.
+In conjunction with the previously described software filter this has proven adequate to eliminate spurious indications, though the raw signals are still very noisy and further work in this area is warranted if improved response time or simplified mounting is desired.